What are common problems associated with Varicose Veins?

 You don’t have to live with problem veins.
 Successful treatment can alleviate or eliminate the symptoms – you may even notice improvements within 1-2 days of beginning treatment.

-Wearing graduated support stockings will compress and support the veins, and avoiding standing for long periods can help delay the progression of vein problems.
+The most common cause of varicose veins is your genetics, either a parent or grandparent has varicose veins.
+Another cause is trauma to a leg in the past such as a broken leg or a kick to the leg over a valve in a football game.
+Varicose veins can be delayed by wearing graduated support stockings which will compress and support the veins, and avoiding standing for long periods can help delay the progression of veins problems.
 This won’t eliminate the veins, however, and long-term improvement will require some form of direct treatment to the veins.

 Just as with any medical problem, getting to the source of the matter is most likely to lead to an effective, long-term solution.